teamcode-inc/kubeorbit/README.md

 [![Discord channel](https://img.shields.io/discord/930779108818956298?style=flat-square)](https://discord.gg/5XaTS9VArf)

-**KubeOrbit** is an open-source abstraction layer library that turns easy apps testing&debuging on Kubernetes in a new way.
+**KubeOrbit** is an open-source tool that turns easy apps testing&debuging on Kubernetes in a new way.
 Our KubeOrbit is meant to create a channel automatically.
 You can *test* your *cloud-native* applications through this channel in a *hands-free* style.

 It solves the following problems during integration tests:
 - Under limited resource and restricted environment, developers in a team may be blocked by others who are testing their own functionalities, and it slows down the development progress.